Mahnoor-raish/Recipe-Management-System-/README.md

-🍽️ Recipe Management System
+🍽️ Recipe Management Systms
-Overview
+overview
 This C++ program implements a simple Recipe Management System that allows a user to input multiple recipes, store their ingredients and instructions, and display the saved recipes.
 It uses object-oriented programming principles like encapsulation, composition, and abstraction.

 Functionality